Hedgehogs in the garden

 Make a hedgehog a home

 Making an artificial home can be as simple as placing a piece of board against a wall.
-Or you can buy a purpose-built hedgehog house, or even try to build your own!
+Or you can buy a purpose-built hedgehog house - find out how to build your own.

 Create hedgehog highways